SplineCam: Exact Visualization and Characterization of Deep Network Geometry and Decision Boundaries: The Exact Geometry and Decision Boundary of Continuous Piece-Wise Linear Deep Networks

-\textbf{Complexity.} For the vectorized operations, we can trade-off time complexity with space complexity by allocating more memory.
+\textbf{Scalability and Complexity.} SplineCam is scalable, all the SplineCam operations can be vectorized except for the search algorithm, which finds cycles in a given graph $G$.
+For the vectorized operations, we can trade-off time complexity with space complexity by allocating more memory, preferably on GPU.
 For Alg.~\ref{alg:findCycles}, scaling requires distributing sets of $(\omega,\mathcal{H})$ across CPU threads.
 Given a set of $n$ intersecting hyperplanes and a 2-polytope $P$, the operation of Alg.~\ref{alg:findPartitions} to find the partition reduces to an arrangement of lines problem.
 Therefore, the number of intersections, edges and cycles $\leq \mathcal{O}(n^2)$ \cite{agarwal1990partitioning}.
-As the number of hyperplanes $n\rightarrow \infty$, the $E[$number of edges per cycle$]$ $\approx \mathcal{O}(1)$, also visible in Table.~\ref{tab:my-table}.
-Therefore, the $E[$complexity$]$ of Alg.~1 as $n \rightarrow \infty$ is also of the order $\mathcal{O}(n^2)$.
-In Fig.~\ref{fig:complexity_singleMLPlayer_main}, we present the wall time required for SplineCam for a randomly initialized single layer MLP with variable width and input dimensionality.
+As the number of hyperplanes $n\rightarrow \infty$, the expected number of edges per cycle $\approx \mathcal{O}(1)$.
+We can also see this in Table.~\ref{tab:my-table}, where we see that regardless of the architecture or training dataset, the average number of edges per region converges to $4$.
+Therefore, the average case complexity of Alg.~\ref{alg:findCycles} as $n \rightarrow \infty$ is also of the order $\mathcal{O}(n^2)$.
+In Suppl.
+Fig.~\ref{fig:complexity_singleMLPlayer}, we present the wall time required for SplineCam for a randomly initialized single layer MLP with variable width and input dimensionality.
 For an MLP with width $1000$, input dimensionality $8002$, and $8$M params, it takes SplineCam $134s$ to find $132K$ regions.
+We present in Suppl.
+Fig.~\ref{fig:mlp_partition} partition visualization for such a setting.
+For deeper networks, e.g., $138$M parameter VGG16 pre-trained on tinyImagenet, SplineCam takes $\sim7$ minutes to find 1K regions.
+We also provide statistics and visualizations for deeper networks, in Fig.~\ref{fig:tinyimagDA} and Suppl.
+Materials.

 The methods closest to SplineCam in the literature are by Yuan et al. \cite{ijcai2022LP} that uses an exponential complexity linear programming based algorithm to compute the DN partitions and Gamba et al. \cite{gamba2022all} a method that computes the intersection of partition boundaries with one-dimensional lines connecting pairs of training samples.
-SplineCam is the first exact method that is fast, scalable and computes the partition on 2D slices.
+SplineCam computes the partition of 2D input domains and can compute the per region affine functions as well. \textit{SplineCam is the first exact method that is fast, scalable and computes the partition on 2D slices for a wide array of architectures.}